jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 This tutorial relies on code from the [Custom Content Types](http://ecmarchitect.com/alfresco-developer-series-tutorials/content/tutorial/tutorial.html) tutorial.
 The tutorial assumes that the repo tier AMP and Share tier AMP created during that tutorial have been deployed to the Alfresco server you will be deploying your custom actions AMPs to.

 If you are planning on following along, go ahead and use the Alfresco Maven SDK to create two new projects.
 One should use a `groupId` of "com.someco" and an `artifactId` of "actions-tutorial-repo" for the repo tier project and "actions-tutorial-share" for the share tier project.

+TBD need language here talking about adding the content repo tutorial dependency to the action tutorial POM.
+Need to make a similar addition to the behavior tutorial.

 Part 1: Implementing an Action
 ==============================